- Registered MigrationAgent

 Don’t leave it to chance…

-WHAT VISA OPTIONS ARE BEST FOR PERMANENT RESIDENCE?
+WHAT VISA OPTIONS ARE BEST FOR PERMANENT RESIDENCY?

 Visa options for Permanent Residency (PR) has been and continues as the main factor underpinning Australia’s renowned immigration program.
 The focus is on attracting those who are entrepreneurial, innovative, investors, wealth creators, tertiary educated or skilled.
 Visa pathways to PR are: